anitaannamale/MBMA/README.md

     file_1.[fastq/fq] & file_2.[fastq/fq]

-MBMA provide the possibility to increase the stringency level of the mapping by using the option *--strict*.
+**MBMA ** provides the possibility to increase the mapping stringency level by using the option *--strict*.
 To increase the strengency of mapping, the minimum score threshold required for an alignement to be considered as "valid" is increased.
 For bowtie2, the strict score is 40 + 8.0 * ln(L), where L is the read length (default is 20 + 8.0 * ln(L)).
 For BWA, the strict score is 60 (default is 30).

 ### Examples